VCharrua/free-genai-bootcamp-2025/lang-portal/frontend-prompt.md

 - Performance Graph
     - Shows Vocabulary Progress
     - monthly performance with three lines (correct, wrong and total reviews)
+    - Should account that the results from the API call only include dates where there was activity.

 #### Backend API calls for the Dashboard `Last study session` component